Pro-GenAI/LML-DAP/README.md

 ## :hammer_and_wrench: Contributing
 Contributions are welcome!
 Feel free to create an issue for any bug reports or suggestions. <br>
-To contribute, star :star: the repository and create an Issue.
-If I can't solve it, I will allow anyone to create a pull request.<br>
+To contribute, please star :star: the repository and create an Issue.
+If I can't solve that, I will allow anyone to create a pull request.<br>

 ## :identification_card: License
-Copyright (c) 2024 Praneeth Vadlapati <br>
+Copyright &copy; 2024 Praneeth Vadlapati <br>
-Please refer to the [LICENSE](./LICENSE.md) file for more information.
+Please refer to the [LICENSE](./LICENSE.md) file for more information. <br>
+To request a permission to use my work, please contact me using the link below.

 ## :warning: Disclaimer
 The code is not intended for use in production environments.
 This code is for educational and research purposes only.
 No author is responsible for any misuse or damage caused by this code.
 Use it at your own risk.
 The code is provided as is without any guarantees or warranty.